survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 The completed configuration is available at [GitHub](https://github.com/survivejs-demos/webpack-demo).
 If you are unsure of something, refer there.

 T> It is possible to get a more controlled environment by using a solution such as [Vagrant](https://www.vagrantup.com/) or [nvm](https://www.npmjs.com/package/nvm).
 Vagrant comes with a performance penalty as it relies on a virtual machine.
-Vagrant is particularly useful in a team environment, though, as it gives you a predictable environment to develop against.
+Vagrant is particularly useful in a team: each developer will have the same enviromnent, usually very close to production.

 ## Setting Up the Project